semerriam/semerriam.github.io/README.md

 # semerriam.github.io
-Susan Merriam's temporary website using another's site design
+a temporary website using another's site design